Guru-RF/SVXSpot/README.md

 # Manual SVXLink and Radiomodule install scripts

+(not needed when using the image, this is preinstalled on the image)

 Prepare your sd-card with Raspberry PI OS ([Bookworm 32Bit Lite](https://www.raspberrypi.com/software/operating-systems/)) ([Youtube](https://www.youtube.com/watch?v=vxmO_a5WNI8))

 Login to your system with ssh add run following commands: